 - Fill their lives with a secure and loving touch.
 Yes, bring in those hugs, hair ruffles, and the likes to show some warm affection.

 - Appreciation and motivation help put your kids on the path of success.

 - Want to ensure that your kids do not develop acute emotional issues?
 Understand the different kinds of abuse that kids experience: emotional.
 Physical, mental and intellectual and ensure that you never even inadvertently put your kids through any of this.
 This video on Abuse will equip you with all that you need to know.

-- Shun negative comparisons that are a thief of joy and rob your kids off their confidence and self worth.
+- Shun negative comparisons that are a thief of joy and rob your kids off their confidence and self-worth.
 Instead embrace the technique of using positive, uplifting comparisons.
 This video will tell you how to do that.

 - Protection means teaching kids to manage risks on their own.
-Over protection is trying to shield them from everything and robbing them of their ability to deal with everything that life throws their way.
-Understand this incredible concept and ensure that you never succumb to over protection, by watching Naren’s video on Overprotection.
+Overprotection is trying to shield them from everything and robbing them of their ability to deal with everything that life throws their way.
+Understand this incredible concept and ensure that you never succumb to overprotection, by watching Naren’s video on Overprotection.

 - Threats don’t work with anyone, young or old.
-Threats are demeaning and perpetrate a culture of fear.
+Threats are demeaning and perpetuate a culture of fear.
 Here’s what we parents could do to avoid threats and yet get our kids to see our perspective.
 It’s all in this video here.

 - Unrealistic expectations only serve one purpose: they create unnecessary pressure on your kids.
-This video on Unrealistic Expectations details all of this and tell you how to go about setting healthy important expectations with your kids.
+This video on unrealistic expectations details all of this and tell you how to go about setting healthy important expectations with your kids.